AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 flatpak run org.dhewm3.Dhewm3 +set r_fullscreen 1
 ```

-**Note**: With more than one monitors, the game windowed could be anywhere, while the fullscreen game  will be on the primary window.
+**Note**: With more than one monitors, the game windowed could be anywhere, while the full-screen game  will be on the primary window.

 For more startup parameters, check this document[^6].